Andrew0Hill/RASpy/README.md

 ## Input Files

-The script accepts both VCF and .traw (`plink2 --export Av` format) as input using the `--vcf` and `--traw` flags respectively.
+The script accepts both `.vcf` and `.traw` (`plink2 --export Av` format) as input using the `--vcf` and `--traw` flags respectively.

-VCF input is slower as it parses the file line-by-line, but may be slightly more space efficient for large files since it can filter and discard rows with MAF > `max_freq` as they are read.
+`.vcf` input is slower as it parses the file line-by-line, but may be slightly more space efficient for large files since it can filter and discard rows with MAF > `max_freq` as they are read.

-TRAW input uses `pd.read_csv`, so it will read the entire `.traw` file into memory before filtering variants.
+`.traw` input uses `pd.read_csv`, so it will read the entire `.traw` file into memory before filtering variants.
+This is fast, but will require enough RAM to hold the pre-filtered file.

 ## Output Files

 The script will generate three main output files:

-1. `<output_prefix>_<date>.log` A log file containing the script's run configuration and log messages
+1. `<output_prefix>_<date>.log` A log file containing the script's run configuration and log messages.
 2. `<output_prefix>_<date>_rasMatrix.csv` The (`n_samples`, `n_samples`) matrix containing pairwise RAS estimates for each pair of samples.
 3. `<output_prefix>_<date>_rasPairs.csv` A file containing `--gens` estimates of RAS for each combination of samples.
 These estimates are averaged to create the corresponding mean estimate in the `_rasMatrix.csv` file.